 Are you planning a West Virginia road trip and want to find all the best West Virginia roadside attractions along your route?
-Whether you’re driving across the state, traversing one of the state’s many scenic byways, camping and white water rafting at the Gauley River, or vacationing in Charleston or Harpers Ferry, you won’t want to miss these fifteen must-see places to go in West Virginia.
+Whether you’re driving across the state, traversing one of the state’s many scenic byways, looking for the best things to do along I-64, camping and white water rafting at the Gauley River, or vacationing in Charleston or Harpers Ferry, you won’t want to miss these fifteen must-see places to go in West Virginia.
 They’re fun road trip stops and great additions to your travel itinerary or route.

 Below are the 15 best roadside attractions in West Virginia: from a Mothman to a Flatwoods Monster, from a giant teapot to a yard full of fiberglass giants, from a palace of gold to a house of coal!
 You won’t want to miss any of these bucket list worthy tourist traps and road trips stops on your West Virginia vacation.

 Ready to hit the road?
 Let’s go!
 I call shotgun!